hallambaker/Mathematical-Mesh/Outputs/Documents/Examples/Colophon.md

-The examples in this document were created on 7/27/2020 9:45:34 AM.
+The examples in this document were created on 7/28/2020 3:49:15 PM.
-Out of 167 examples, 74 were not functional.
+Out of 167 examples, 67 were not functional.

 [Note: Example data is now being produced using the mesh command line tool which is currently substantially less complete than the Mesh reference code it is intended to provide an interface